Tom Luna: Idaho Republican Party

 Luna served the Idaho Republican Party as the financial chair of the executive committee.

 Luna ran for chairman of the Idaho Republican Party in the summer of 2019 to fill the vacancy left by the February 2019 resignation of Jonathan Parker.
 Luna lost to Raul Labrador by a margin of just two votes, 111–109.

 In 2020, Luna was again a candidate for chairman of the Idaho Republican Party after Raul Labrador announced that he would not seek re-election and would instead return to his law career.
 Luna defeated Mark Fuller, the chair of the Bonneville County Republican Central Committee in a 274–262 vote in June 2020.

+Luna had Tyler Kelly as Executive Director.

 Luna was defeated for reelection in July 2022 by State Representative Dorothy Moon, who most recently was the runner up in the May 2022 Primary for Secretary of State.

 Luna (while Chair), along with Ada County Republicans Chair Victor Miller, hosted a weekly radio show called Red Wave Radio since January 2021.

+Luna ran for (and lost) Idaho Republican Party National Committeeman at the 2024 Summer Convention against incumbent Bryan Smith only getting 200 votes compared to Bryan Smith's 390 votes.

 Personal life

-Luna and his wife Cindy have six children and thirteen grandchildren.
+Luna and his wife Cindy have six children and twenty grandchildren.
 Luna is a Latter-day Saint.